sacraconversazione.org

 Matthew’s text presents a lengthy “sermon on the mount” given by Jesus as a catalog of teachings for the first followers, In this excerpt, (which Luke’s text follows very closely, 12: 22-31), the topic for instruction is the right relationship of the followers of Jesus to things, including food, drink and clothing.
 “Do not be anxious” about these things.
 Look at the birds which labor at none of the tasks that occupy humankind so intensely, yet “your heavenly Father feeds then.”
 Are you not more “valuable” than birds?
 Look at the abundance and beauty of wild lilies, which do nothing for their well-being, yet, not even “Solomon in all his glory was arrayed like one of these.”
 Just reason: if God does so much with and for creatures and wildflowers, which are here today and gone tomorrow, will not God “not much more clothe you?”
 Fretting and obsessing about things are a sign of “little faith.”
 God knows your necessities.
 Therefore, seek first God’s reign and “all these things shall be yours as well.”

 Biblical texts do not trivialize nor disrespect human emotions.
 (Indeed, their understanding of human behavior is as precise as a clinician’s and as insightful as someone with profound wisdom!)
 The prophet “Joel” depicts accurately and sympathetically the genuine anxiety of the nation after a devastating plague that not only wiped out the crops, but the pastures for grazing by domesticated animals and the habitat of wild animals.
 The excerpt from Matthew’s “sermon on the mount” fully understands the anxiety people have about “things,” not just discretionary “things,” but daily essentials like food and drink and clothing.
 While acknowledging these genuine human anxieties, however, these same texts invite readers/hearers to not stay stuck in anxiety; to risk a different point of view; to move beyond “little faith.”
 The counter-view offered in the appointed gospel for Thanksgiving Day is direct: “Do not be anxious….”
 The psalmist goes further: expect the unexpected, be ready for some fulfillment beyond your wildest dreams.
 What establishes the legitimacy for such hope and promise that are offered as a counter-balance in times of genuine anxiety?
-“Joel” provides the most direct answer: we hope for renewal/restoration after times of crisis if we have accepted the promise that all that exists–me, all others all creation– is, in the first place, a demonstration of a supreme goodness that set everything in motion and prevails against all odds; he expresses renewal after the current crisis as the newest iteration of God’s original covenant.
+“Joel” provides the most direct answer: we hope for renewal/restoration after times of crisis if we have accepted the promise that all that exists–me, all others all creation– is, in the first place, a demonstration of a supreme goodness that set everything in motion and prevails against all odds; he expects renewal after the current crisis as the newest iteration of God’s original covenant.

 In Texts Under Negotiation: The Bible and Postmodern Imagination, Walter Brueggemann cites the text that is today’s appointed gospel as among those passages that invite one to adopt a very particular point of view.
 He writes that the biblical message: